GoutamIITP/DE002/README.md

 See [`alphabet-rangoli_sol.py`](alphabet-rangoli_sol.py) for the code.
 ## 5. merge-the-tools : Split a string into equal parts of length and Convert each parts by removing any subsequent occurrences of non-distinct

-This is the solution code for the Alphabet Rangoli problem.
+This is the solution code   problem.

 ## Screenshot